mintuchel/lazy-rabbit/README.md

 ### 7. Simple Dead-Letter Pipeline Setup

-Dead-Lettering is effectively just another form of message consumption - the only difference is that you don’t manually define the publisher.
+Dead-Lettering is effectively **just another form of message consumption** - the only difference is that you don’t manually define the publisher.
 In this case, the **original queue acts as the publisher** for dead-lettered messages, automatically forwarding them to the configured Dead-Letter Exchange(DLX).

 With lazy-rabbit, subscribing to DLX messages is no different from regular consumers.
 Just bind your DLX to the appropriate queue and routing key using subscribeToExchange, and handle the messages as usual - by your callback function called by dispatch method.

 ## Configuration Schemas

-### 1. Exchange Configuration Schema
+### 1. Exchange Schema

 ```javascript
 NOTIFICATION_EXCHANGE: {